BetterNowOrg/api-documentation/preface.md

 List requests will return a `Content-Range` header indicating the range of values returned.
 Large lists may require additional requests to retrieve.
 If a list response has been truncated you will receive a `206 Partial Content` status and the `Next-Range` header will be set.
+50 resources will be sent at a time.

 To retrieve the next range, repeat the request with the `Range` header set to the value of the previous request’s `Next-Range` header and the `Range-Unit: